aplteam/Cider/README.md

 ### `UpdateCider`

-Update Cider in case there is a later version available.
+Update Cider in case a later version is available.